mayflower/mayflower_sandbox/README.md

 - Multi-step data analysis pipelines
 - When you encounter "missing required parameter" errors with `python_run`
 - Any code too large for tool parameter serialization

+**Use `javascript_run`** ⚡ for:
+- JSON manipulation and transformation
+- Text processing and string operations
+- Quick calculations without library dependencies
+- Fast initialization (when Python startup time is too slow)
+- Data filtering and aggregation using Array methods

+**Use `javascript_run_file`** ⚡ for:
+- Re-running previously created JavaScript scripts
+- Organized JavaScript projects
+- .js or .ts files stored permanently in VFS

+**Use `javascript_run_prepared`** ⚡ for:
+- Large JavaScript code blocks
+- When you encounter parameter serialization issues with `javascript_run`
+- Complex data processing workflows

 **State-Based Code Execution Pattern (`python_run_prepared`):**